Vincit/objection.js/doc/changelog/README.md

 - modifiers can now take arguments and are a lot more useful.
 See [this recipe](https://vincit.github.io/objection.js/recipes/modifiers.html) for more info.

+- `insertMissing` `upsertGraph` option now works as expected with `relate: true`: items that are not found in the database are inserted.

 ### Breaking changes

 See the [migration guide](/1.x/migration.md).